Here are some questions that people frequently ask, if there are questions you would like to ask send us an email:

 The building is 37 metres high and covers 4,500 metres of space, the equivalent of a full size football pitch.

-How do I get to the gallery on public transport? >
+How do I get to the Gallery on public transport? >

-The gallery is 2 minutes walk from the train station and 5 minutes walk from Walsall Bus station.
+The Gallery is 2 minutes walk from the train station and 5 minutes walk from Walsall Bus station.
 Find out more about getting here and maps of Walsall.

-What else is at the gallery? >
+What else is at the Gallery? >

-The Gallery Shop is a great place to find unusual gifts, art books, exhibition catalogues,
+The Gallery Shop is a great place to find unusual gifts, art books, exhibition catalogues, postcards and stationary, craft kids and gallery merchandise and artists notebooks.

 The Art Library is a free resource for everyone to find our more about art and the history of the gallery, there is also free internet access.
 What’s On section to find out more.
 The gallery can be hired for corporate events and meetings and full details scan be found in the Gallery Hire section.

-What happened to the old gallery building in Walsall? >
+What happened to the old Gallery building in Walsall? >

 The old Museum and Art Gallery used to share a building in Lichfield Street with the Central Library.
 Once the art gallery moved to its new home, the Museum integrated with the Library Service.

-How is the gallery currently funded? >
+How is the Gallery currently funded? >

-The gallery is funded by Walsall Council and receives regular funding from Arts Council England.
-The gallery also generates income from commercial activity, conferences and room hire, membership, donations, grants from trust and foundations and sponsorship.
-Make a donation today and contribute to the projects and education work at the gallery.
+The Gallery is funded by Walsall Council and receives regular funding from Arts Council England.
+The Gallery also generates income from commercial activity, conferences and room hire, membership, donations, grants from trust and foundations and sponsorship.
+Make a donation today and contribute to the projects and education work at the Gallery.

-The gallery is part of Walsall Council.
-The gallery also has a trust, Walsall Museums and Art Galleries Development Trust, registered charity number 1064056.
+The Gallery is part of Walsall Council.
+The Gallery also has a trust, Walsall Museums and Art Galleries Development Trust, registered charity number 1064056.

-Why does the gallery not charge an admission fee? >
+Why does the Gallery not charge an admission fee? >

 The Garman Ryan Collection was donated to the Borough in 1973 by Lady Kathleen Garman.
 It consists of 365 works of art, over a third of them being three-dimensional works.
 Two remarkable women created this collection: Kathleen Garman, lover and later wife of artist Jacob Epstein, and her life-long friend Sally Ryan, a talented sculptor.